emilio-navarro/emilio-navarro/README.md

 Senior Mobile Engineer (Android & iOS) with 15+ years of experience delivering mobile solutions in healthtech, aviation, robotics, fintech, and e-commerce.

-Expert in Kotlin, Jetpack Compose, SwiftUI, BLE, WebRTC, MQTT, and REST APIs, with a proven track record of building HIPAA-compliant healthcare apps, real-time robotics control systems, and secure fintech workflows.
+Expert in **Kotlin, Jetpack Compose, SwiftUI, BLE, WebRTC, MQTT, and REST APIs**, with a proven track record of building **HIPAA-compliant healthcare apps, real-time robotics control systems, and secure fintech workflows**.
 I bridge mobile, backend, and IoT systems to create scalable, secure, and user-centered applications.

 🔹 **Skills at a Glance**